ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 The main reason people break their diets is either because they are craving sugar or they are hungry despite eating their allotted calories for the day.
 Unfortunately this is genetic, so some people struggle with it more than others.
 This is sometimes called **food noise**.
 But there are things you can do to mitigate this.

 Managing cravings is really about managing sugar (carbs included).
 We evolved to crave sugar because historically it was not available.
 So if we found it, evolution wired us to eat as much as possible.
-Somehow as the end of a meal you couldn't possibly have another piece of chicken, yet there is always room for cake and ice cream.
+Somehow at the end of a meal you couldn't possibly have another piece of chicken, yet there is always room for cake and ice cream.
 And once you start eating sugar, it's hard to stop.

 For me personally, I try to limit my sugar and carbohydrate intake in the morning (before noon).
 If I have sugar in the morning, I will crave it all day and I will be hungry all day.
 Another trick is to eat fiber with your sugar, which limits your insulin spike and subsequent crash.
 This is why fruits are preferred to gummies.

 Managing satiation is all about managing "volume".
 One reason your stomach tells your brain it's full is when there is physically no more room for more food.
 Ultra-processed food tends to be calorie dense, meaning the same calories occupy less space in your stomach, which means you can eat more of it before feeling full.
 If you can eat food which physically fills your stomach, then you will feel full and satisfied.

 For example, leafy vegetables fill up your stomach for virtually 0 calories.
-Pop corn is a great alternative to chips.
-They are higher volume and lower calories to satiate that snacking urg.
+Popcorn is a great alternative to chips.
+They are higher volume and lower calories to satiate that snacking urge.
 Sometimes I even drink water instead of having a snack, just to fill my stomach and reduce the cravings.

 ### You Can Eat as Much Protein, Fruit, and Vegetables as You Want

 Sugar, fat, and carbs are extremely easy to over-eat because you continue to crave them.
 Conversely, you can eat as much protein, fruit, and vegetables as you want.
 Think about a steak.
-At some point its just too much and your body rejects it, the thought of steak at this point may make you sick.
+At some point it's just too much and your body rejects it, the thought of steak at this point may make you sick.
 But somehow you always have extra room for dessert.

 Fruit is essentially natural sugar, so you can overeat fruit.
-But it's much better than eating, say, gummies because the fruit skin provides added fiber which reduces sugar cravings.
+But it's much better than eating, say, gummies because the fiber content of the fruit reduces sugar cravings.

 ### Should You Count Calories?

-If losing weight is critical for your long-term health, then yes counting calories is the absolute best way to ensure that you are in a calories deficit.
-However, if you are just slightly over-weight, then let me present an alternative.
+If losing weight is critical for your long-term health, then yes counting calories is the absolute best way to ensure that you are in a caloric deficit.
+However, if you are just slightly overweight, then let me present an alternative.

 Psychologically, I don't like the idea of counting calories.
 For me personally, it would cause me to have a very bad relationship with food.
 Once I have a number to optimize...it's hard for me to stop my brain from trying to optimize it.
 Instead, I just try to be _calorie aware_ without actually doing the math.
 So I look at the calories of the food that I eat, and just try to vibe it out.
 I have a general sense of whether the food is worth its calories.
-For example, some cracks are extremely high in calories and they don't even taste that good, so why bother eating them.
+For example, some crackers are extremely high in calories and they don't even taste that good, so why bother eating them.

 ### How to Track Your Weight